php-fig/fig-standards/proposed/event-dispatcher.md

 A **Stoppable Task** is a special case of Task that contains additional ways to prevent further Listeners from being called.
 It is indicated by implementing the `StoppableTaskInterface`.

-It is RECOMMENDED that Stoppable Task invoke `stopPropagation()` on themselves automatically when the answer is provided.
-For example, a Task that is asking for a PSR-7 `RequestInterface` object to be matched with a corresponding `ResponseInterface` object MAY have a `setResponse(ResponseInterface $res)` method for a Listener to call, which calls `$this->stopPropagation()` once the response is set.
+A Task that implements `StoppableTaskInterface` MUST return `true` from `isPropagationStopped()` when whatever task it represents has been completed.
+It is up to the implementer of the class to determine when that is.
+For example, a Task that is asking for a PSR-7 `RequestInterface` object to be matched with a corresponding `ResponseInterface` object MAY have a `setResponse(ResponseInterface $res)` method for a Listener to call, which sets an internal flag that `isPropagationStopped()` will use to return `true` once the response has been set.

-Once the `stopPropagation()` method on a Stoppable Task has been called then `isStopped()` MUST return `true`.
-However, `isStopped()` MAY also return true in other circumstances deemed appropriate by the class author.

 It is RECOMMENDED, but NOT REQUIRED, that Task objects support lossless serialization and deserialization.